 Connecticut's official building represented the luxurious colonial home of a Connecticut gentleman from the nineteenth century.
 Builders studied old reference of such structures and even used period woodwork as in its entrance doorway and large parlor.
-The old woodwork was almost exclusively taken from the home of Charles Sigourney's mansion at Hartford, and the Slater house in Norwich.
+The old woodwork was almost exclusively taken from a 1760 Hubbard-Slater mansion in Norwich (some sources have stated that construction materials came from three different homes).
+The state pavillion was patterned after the 1810 home of Lydia Sigourney's mansion at Hartford, and the Slater house in Norwich.
 The building was designed to accomodate 12-15 residents by the architect- Edward T. Hapgood.

 The Connecticut building was been placed well back from the street, with